-On Tuesday, May 16 and Wednesday, May 17, 2017 schools throughout the Holland-Zeeland area are invited to a Green Commute School Challenge to recognize students who Green Commute to school that day!
+On Tuesday, May 16 and Wednesday, May 17, 2017 schools throughout the Holland-Zeeland area were invited to a Green Commute School Challenge to recognize students who Green Commute to school that day!
 What is involved?
 Students let their teachers know how they arrived to school (walk, bike, share a ride with a friend, take the school bus, or take the MAX bus).
-A sample attendance sheet is available here.
-Last year, the winning schools were West Ottawa – Lakewood Elementary and Holland Early College!
+West Ottawa – Lakewood Elementary won the challenge in May 2017!!

 An important part of Green Commute Week is to log your daily miles for a chance for daily prizes and add mileage for yourself or your team!
 At the end of the week miles are then used to calculate fuel savings, reduced air emissions… and to choose winners of the Commute Challenge.
 For more information, please contact us by email: email@example.com.
 If you have any questions about the program please call (616) 395-2688, ext.
 103. For the latest news on Green Commute Events, you may check

 All Green Commute participants who sign up with an employer or school (or pre-registered with the Macatawa Area Coordinating Council) and wear a Green Commute Pin are eligible for discounts on coffee and food purchases, free rides on MAX Transit (fixed route service) and bike tune-ups.
 How does it work?
 During Green Commute Week, participating restaurants and coffee shops provide discounts for customers who choose to ride their bike, walk, carpool, or take the bus.
 Participants who wear a Green Commute Week pin to a local bike shop beginning in May can receive air and a chain lube, as well as $10 off of bike tune-ups.
 Check our interactive Recharging Station Map or view the list in pdf form.

 Wear your Green Commute Pin and you’ll receive green savings!